Are You Overpaying for Fulfillment? 5 Hidden Fees to Watch

 If any component is suspected of being made with forced labor, CBP can detain it.
 The hard part: the presumption flips, you must prove your goods are clean.

 How it escalates: Weeks of detention, missed sales windows, and, in some cases, denial of entry.
-Apparel, textiles, electronics accessories, and categories with cotton or polysilicon content are frequent targets.
+CBP’s UFLPA enforcement focuses on high-priority sectors, including Apparel, Footwear, and Textiles, Automotive and Aerospace, Base Metals, and Consumer Electronics.

 What to do instead: Collect supplier attestations and traceability data down to raw materials where feasible.
 Maintain a dossier you can furnish quickly if asked (bills of materials, chain of custody, and audit summaries).